-Salesloft data is broadly organized by "calls" and "dials."
-Here are specifics on both.
+Salesloft data is broadly counted by "calls" and "call data records" Here are specifics on both.

-This response data is split into two primary reports in Malartu: People and Cadence.
+This response data is split into three primary reports in Malartu: Cadences, People, and Call Records

 - People: The purpose of the people report is to analyze the number of calls/dials made by one person within the Salesloft organization, filtered by disposition and sentiment.
 For this report, we ignore call objects that do not have a User ID.

 - Call Records: The purpose of the call records report is to analyze the number of call records associated with each person in the Salesloft organization.
 This record contains information about a call, whether it was recorded or not, and whether the phone call was logged in Salesloft.

 Within either the people or cadence reports you will notice two metrics: "Calls" and "Dials."
 These have two distinct definitions on Malartu.

 Calls vs Dials

 Calls are a count of logged calls and dials are a count of dials present for all calls.
 For example, if a rep called one contact 4 times and logged the call, you would expect 1 call and 4 dials.
 More specifically:

 - Calls: The number of call objects we receive from the Calls endpoint of the Salesloft API, broken down by either rep or cadence depending on the report.